 What is an Impact Consultant?

 When I think of impact, I think of your ability to set your own rules.
 Even more so, step into your authentic self by overcoming fear and judgment.
-Starting by embracing your power by knowing that you control your thoughts and emotions – and with that your experiences, your reactions and actions.
+Starting with embracing your power by knowing that you control your thoughts and emotions – and with that: your experiences, your reactions and actions.
 It also means that no-one can take away your power, because it lies within you.

 Stepping into authenticity and power starts by embracing your emotions.
 It continues with developing a positive mindset and creating a long-term strategy.
 After all, that’s what keeps you motivated and on track to create the impact that you desire.